SMU Mustangs football scandal: Beginnings under Ron Meyer

 For years after this, new recruitsand existing players as wellcontinued to receive payments and gifts from SMU boosters.
-One such player was running back Reggie Dupard, who was selected in the first round pick of the 1986 NFL draft; he admitted to receiving sums of money and a car from a booster while playing at the school.
+One such player was running back Reggie Dupard, who was selected in the first round of the 1986 NFL draft; he admitted to receiving sums of money and a car from a booster while playing at the school.
 In a 2022 interview, McIlhenny said that he had once confronted his coach about other players receiving envelopes of cash, and the next day discovered US$700 in his locker.

 Meyer's recruiting strategies began to reflect on the scoreboard in 1980, when the Mustangs qualified for their first bowl game since 1968 with a high-powered running offense led by running backs Craig James and Eric Dickerson, the latter of whom had allegedly received a new gold Pontiac Trans Am as part of his recruitment to Texas A&M. (Note: The vehicle had actually been arranged for by boosters seeking to influence Dickerson to attend Texas A&M, to which he briefly committed before flipping to SMU.)
 Facing BYU in the 1980 Holiday Bowl, SMU fell 4645 despite having led by three touchdowns late in the fourth quarter.

 When the NCAA became aware of the payments, SMU was placed on probation and excluded from bowl games and television for a year; under these conditions, the team won the SWC championship and was ranked fifth in the AP final poll.
 Meyer resigned following the season to become head coach of the NFL's New England Patriots.